Former colleagues of Arthur Ravenel Jr. reflect on time together

 Ravenel worked in Congress until 1995, but according to former colleagues, his heart was always in the Lowcountry.

-“He hated Congress.
-He was elected to Congress and meeting shortly after he was elected to Congress and after I went into the Senate, he came up one day and he said, ‘I’d love to switch places with you.’
+“He hated Congress… He came up one day and he said, ‘I’d love to switch places with you.’
 And I said ‘yeah right, sure you would.’
 And he said ‘no I mean it.’
-He said ‘I don’t like being up there with all of those people, I like being at home,” said Sherry Martschink, a former South Carolina State Senator who succeeded Ravenel.
+He said ‘I don’t like being up there with all of those people, I like being at home,’” said Sherry Martschink, a former South Carolina State Senator who succeeded Ravenel.

 Dr. Delores Dacosta is the Executive Director of the South Carolina Commission for Minority Affairs.
 She told News 2 she knew Ravenel since she was a young girl.
 Her father helped Ravenel locate families who needed affordable housing, a project the politician worked on in Awendaw and McClellanville years ago.